 The Season of Advent

 The season of Advent is an important season in the Liturgical Calendar.
-The season of Advent encompasses the four weeks prior to Christmas.
+The season of Advent begins the four weeks prior to Christmas.

-The word Advent derives from the Latin word adventus, meaning “coming”; this refers to the next season, Christmas.
+The word Advent derives from the Latin word adventus, meaning “coming”; it refers to the next season, Christmas.

-Advent serves two purposes in the Church, two of them are:
+Advent serves a number of purposes in the Church, two of them are:

 - Advent begins the Church year.
 The First Sunday of Advent is the New Year’s Day of the Church’s liturgical year.

 - More importantly, Advent is the liturgical period of preparation and penitence for the Christmas Season.
-It is not nearly as somber as Lent, but it does call us to reflect upon the impending mystery of the Incarnation, God becoming human0.
+It is not as somber as Lent, but it does call us to reflect upon the impending mystery of the Incarnation.

-Are there any activities that an individual or a family can perform performed during Advent?
+Are there any special practices performed during Advent?

-- Advent calendar – a popular way to count down the days until Christmas, especially in families that have small children.
+- Advent calendar – a popular way to count down the days until Christmas, especially in families that have small children and in classrooms.

 - Advent wreath – a wreath made of evergreens, usually.
 The wreath holds four equally spaced candles, the three purple ones lit on the “penitential” Sundays and a pink one for Gaudete Sunday, the joyful third Sunday in Advent.